BSC-ES/providentia/.github/ISSUE_TEMPLATE/bug_report.md

 **Details**
 If you are creating a reports, add here your definition of report plots, e.g. `['timeseries', 'taylor-r', 'scatter']`.

-If you are interpolating, add here your definition of interp experiments e.g. ` "monarch": {
+If you are interpolating, add here your definition of interp models e.g. ` "monarch": {
     "experiments": ["a7kg"],
     "paths": [